dennisXZX/web-developer-notes/Laravel.md

 `php artisan make:model modelName -m` to create a model as well as a database table associated with it. (the -m flag means migration)

-`php artisan make:controller controllerName --resource` to create a resource controller.
+`php artisan make:controller controllerName -m modelName --resource` to create a resource controller.

 `php artisan make:migration create_tasks_table --create=tasks` to create a migration.